shoppertrail/shoppertrail-uat-guide/README.md

    ![Homepage – scroll down](./Homepage_2.jpg)

    - Main video loads and plays (click cover gif or link).
-Loading timer emoji displays with font.
+Loading timer emoji displays with font (if video loads fast you might not see this).
-   - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in, return to user's dashboard.
+   - Clicking the ShopperTrail small T-Shirt logo will always return to the main homepage, or if the user's logged in a T-Shirt logo click goes to user's dashboard.
    - All primary navigation links (Login/Register, Scan a ShopperTrail QR, About) are clickable and lead to the correct pages.
+Note, Login/Register replaces the page graphics with all auth buttons.
    - On your phone, click the *Scan a ShopperTrail QR* there should be options to show "quick" or "advanced" scanner.
      - Click to show quick scanner and grant browser camera permissions.
 Ensure ShopperTrail scanner pops up.
 Hide scanner and exit for now.
 3. **Expected:** Page renders cleanly in less than 2 seconds, video playback starts without error, links navigate correctly.
 ShopperTrail scanner appears.